Our Treatments

 Stitches

-• Dissolving stitches: These are used for most operations.
-These normally begin to fall out 5 to 7 days after your treatment.
+• Dissolving stitches normally begin to fall out 5 to 7 days after your treatment.

 Physical Activity